-Among his current clients are a CEO who was recently charged by federal authorities in the FIFA soccer bribery scandal, several students implicated the college admissions scandal, health care providers accused of submitting false claims, and a solar industry executive accused of trade secret theft.
+Among his current clients are a CEO who was recently charged by federal authorities in the FIFA soccer bribery scandal, several students implicated in the college admissions scandal, health care providers accused of submitting false claims, and a solar industry executive accused of trade secret theft.

-In 2018, he won a $3.7m verdict in a whistleblower case filed against a Los Angeles-area school district that fired its CFO and CEO after they raised concerns about corruption and bribery.
+In 2018, he won a $3.7 million verdict in a whistleblower case filed against a Los Angeles-area school district that fired its CFO and CEO after they raised concerns about corruption and bribery.
 That case resulted in an SEC proceeding against the district and criminal investigations of construction companies suspected of corrupt conduct throughout California.

 Matthew was named Attorney of the Year by California Lawyer magazine in 2012 after defeating a False Claims Act case that sought hundreds of millions of dollars in damages.

-Matthew regularly advises boards, and conducts internal investigations, including an investigation on behalf of the Los Angeles County Bar Association.
+Matthew regularly advises boards and conducts internal investigations, including an investigation on behalf of the Los Angeles County Bar Association.
 He has represented companies and dozens of witnesses in internal investigations and federal and civil investigations, including DOJ and SEC investigations of Snapchat.
 He has argued more than a dozen appeals before the Ninth Circuit.